epic-designer/ToDO-List/README.md

 ### Features

-- Latest and updated login pages.
+- Can add any task and discription
-- Mask URL support
+- Can delete particular task and also clear whole list.
-- Beginners friendly
+- User friendly
-- Docker support (checkout `docker-legacy` branch)
-- Multiple tunneling options
-  - Localhost
-  - Ngrok (With or without hotspot)
-  - Cloudflared (Alternative of Ngrok)
+- Uses local storage so no need to login.
+- No data loss after browser close.